Skip to content

 - 6 minute read

-Technology is at the forefront of nearly every company's operations.
+Information Technology and AI is at the forefront of nearly every company's operations.
 It's critical to success, whether processing transactions, communicating with customers or managing operations.

 As such, companies invest heavily in IT assets to ensure they have the tools to reach their business goals.
 With this demand, Original Equipment Manufacturers (OEMs) and data centers (DCs) must also consider how they responsibly handle IT assets and facilitate successful IT asset recovery.